Zanzibar Islands Coastal Circuit 137

 OUT OF THE STONE TOWN

 On the outskirts of Zanzibar Town the Muruhubi Palace built by the Sultan Seyyid Bargash to house his harem is worth a visit.
-In addition, the Persian baths built by another Sultan for his Persian wife are well preserved.
-To the north, there are the slave caves near Mangapwani beach, which were used for illegal slave trading after slave trading was abolished in the late 1800’s.
-The jozani Forest is one of the last remaining sanctuaries for the rare red Kirks Colobus Monkeys.
-Zanzibar is also well known for its warm clear waters, ideal for snorkeling or swimming in. there is also the Island called Chungu Island more popularly known as Prison Island from where the slaves were shipped out.
+In addition to that, there are the Persian baths in well-preserved state which are built by the Sultan for his Persian wife.
+To the north, there are a number of slave caves close to the Mangapwani beach.
+These were used for illegal slave trading even after its abolishment in the late 1800s.
+In close proximity is Jozani Forest which is the last remaining sanctuaries for the rare red Kirks Colobus Monnkeys.
+Zanzibar is also praised for the warm clear water which is ideal for snorkelling and swimming. there is also the Island called Chungu Island more popularly known as Prison Island from where the slaves were shipped out.

 6 Days Zanzibar Exotic Tour (from: US$ 2,159 p/p)

 7 Days Lemosho Route (from: US$ 1,800 p/p)